0xySan/ft_transcendence/CONTRIBUTING.md

     * `task:` for maintenance tasks
     * `docs:` for documentation updates
   * Keep commit messages **clear and concise**.
-	* it's recommanded to add a description if necessary
+	* it's recommended to add a description if necessary

 * **Pull Requests**
   * Make PRs **small and focused**.